 Emerging skills can be assessed in very young children.
 However, the evaluation of infants and preschool children is usually shorter in duration, because the child has not yet developed many skills.

-What Will The Results Tell Me About My Child?
+What Do The Results Tell Me About My Child?

 By comparing your child’s test scores to scores of children of similar ages, the neuropsychologist can create a profile of your child’s strengths and weaknesses.
 The results help those involved in your child’s care in a number of ways.